-The Limon target area is located 2.7km north-east of the Brama-Alba-Melonal gold-copper porphyry deposits (Figure 2).
+The Limon target area is located 2.7km northeast of the Brama-Alba-Melonal gold-copper porphyry deposits (Figure 3).
 The Bramaderos Project currently hosts:

-- a porphyry gold-copper-silver Mineral Resource estimate of 2.7Moz AuEq at Brama-Alba, - a porphyry gold-copper-silver Exploration Target of between 3.3Moz and 8.6Moz AuEq within 255 to 360Mt at a grade between 0.40 and 0.74g/t AuEq, and - an epithermal gold-silver Exploration Target at Limon of 0.9 1.7mill oz AuEq within 30 44mill tonnes at a grade of between 0.9 1.2g/t AuEq - The potential tonnage, grade and quantity of an Exploration Target is conceptual in nature.
+- a porphyry gold-copper-silver Mineral Resource estimate of 2.7Moz AuEq at Brama-Alba - a porphyry gold-copper-silver Exploration Target of between 3.3Moz and 8.6Moz AuEq within 255 to 360M tonnes at a grade between 0.40 and 0.74g/t AuEq - an epithermal gold-silver Exploration Target at Limon of between 0.9 and 1.7Moz AuEq within 30 to 44M tonnes at a grade between 0.9 and 1.2g/t AuEq - The potential tonnage, grade and quantity of an Exploration Target is conceptual in nature.
 There has been insufficient exploration to estimate a Mineral Resource for the target area reported.
-It is uncertain if further exploration will result in the estimation of a Mineral Resource.(also see ASX announcement dated 13 December 2022, and qualifying statements in the 'About Sunstone Metals' section on page 7 of this announcement). - 1.
-See ASX annouincement- 13 December 2022 - . see ASX announcement 9 November 2023
+It is uncertain if further exploration will result in the estimation of a Mineral Resource (see also qualifying statements in the 'About Sunstone Metals' section on page 7 of this announcement). - 1.
+See ASX announcement 13 December 2022 - See ASX announcements 9 November 2023 and 5 February 2024

-The Bramaderos project straddles the Pan American highway (Figure 2), and is close to available hydroelectric power, supporting the economics of potential development opportunities.
-Ecuador sources 93% of its power from renewables and is ideally placed to participate in the global demand for clean energy sourced metals.
+The Bramaderos project straddles the Pan American highway (Figure 3), and is close to available hydroelectric power, supporting the economics of potential development opportunities.
+Ecuador sources 93% of its power from renewables and is ideally placed to participate in the global demand for clean energy-sourced metals.
 The project is also supported by nearby commercial airports and significant cities (Loja, population 200,000) and has strong community support.
 The project area is covered by three valid concessions and exploration plans are in place to continue to explore multiple gold-silver epithermal and gold-copper-silver porphyry opportunities.